CrzyCow/The-Ultimate-Mod-File-Updater-MC/README.md

         print("Mod successfully updated to version", target_version)

-***User Discretion: Users of this software are strictly prohibited from redistributing the modifications as their own at any point in time.***
+***User Discretion: Users of this software are strictly prohibited from redistributing the modifications as their own at any point in time!!!***